davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 bibliography: /Users/dave/Dropbox/Research/Reading Notes/.library.bibtex
 ---

-- who the people are is important 1000
-  - democracy & size

-- there are no good ways to determine this 2000
-- that's a problem 4000
-  - recall account of justification 500
-  - democrats 750
-  - Cosmos 750
-  - anarchists 2000

-  6000 by 1500

 # The Paradox of the People

 Democracy begins with the people.
 They come together, unite as one and declare: